transistorfet/molten/README.md

 as well as from Rust and Python.
 The compiler is written in Rust and uses LLVM to generate IR which can be compiled to machine code.

-The goal of this project is to create a high level language with a full object system that facilitates both functional and object-oriented programming.
-Some syntax elements have been changed from typical ML languages to follow conventions found in more common languages, such as C++, Java, and Rust, to appeal to a broader audience (eg. parenthesis-delimited blocks, conventional class definitions, generics/type parameters, etc)
+I originally started this project in order to learn Rust.
+It is intended to be a high level language with a full object system that facilitates both functional and object-oriented programming.
+Some syntax elements have been changed from typical ML languages to follow conventions found in more common languages, such as C++, Rust, and Python (eg. parenthesis-delimited blocks, conventional class definitions, generics/type parameters with angle brackets, etc)

 Installing
 ----------

 You will need `rustc` and `cargo` installed.
 It's recommended that you use `rustup` to install these.
-I've only tested it with rustc version 1.23.
+I've most recently tested it with rustc version 1.28.
 You will also need LLVM 5.0 installed.

 On Debian/Ubuntu, run: